-Objective 1.4: Work with the Regional Problem Solving Policy Committee (appropriate review authority) to revise plans for Talent's urban reserve areas to fit with the residential needs identified in the Talent Housing Needs Analysis, through actions such as reexamining the distribution of residential, commercial, and industrial lands with Talent's adopted Urban Reserves.
+Objective 1.4: Work with the Regional Problem Solving Policy Committee (RPS) or appropriate review authority to revise plans for Talent's urban reserve areas to fit with the residential needs identified in the Talent Housing Needs Analysis, through actions such as re-examining the distribution of residential, commercial, and industrial lands with Talent's adopted Urban Reserves.

-Implementation Strategy 1.4a: City staff should work with the RPS Policy Committee or appropriate review authority to revise plans for Talent's urban reserve areas.
+Implementation Strategy 1.4a: Work with the RPS Policy Committee or appropriate review authority to revise plans for Talent's urban reserve areas.